 Loggly offers seamless integration with Atlassian’s JIRA Software.
 JIRA integration encourages collaboration between product and operations team members.
 If you identify a problem and want to track it in JIRA, you can create and update a JIRA issue directly from Loggly with the required event information.
 You can also add comments directly from the Loggly UI if you have this integration enabled.

-Only account owners and account administrators can set up JIRA integration within Loggly.
-If that’s not you, contact your Loggly admin.
-Once the integration setup is successfully completed, any user in your account with access to Loggly can create an issue in JIRA from Loggly itself.
+Only Loggly account owners and account administrators can set up JIRA integration within Loggly.
+If you are not an account owner or account administrator, contact your Loggly admin.
+After integration setup is successfully completed, any user in your account with access to Loggly can create an issue in JIRA from Loggly.

-Step 1.
-If you are the account owner or admin, go to the Source Setup page in Loggly and click on JIRA Integration.
+If you are the account owner or admin, In Loggly go to the Source Setup page and click on JIRA Integration.